minimuutti/minimuutti.github.io/en/brain-games/_posts/2015-07-20-empty-paper-rolls.md

 You can make this game in a couple of different ways.
 You can put some treats on the bottom of the box and then lay the rolls on top as obstacles.
 Or you can first put some treats inside the rolls before you put the rolls into the box.
 Or you can put the treats inside paper balls and stuff them into the rolls before you put them into the box.
 Or if this is still too easy for your dog, you can gift wrap the box with the rolls with any paper and secure it with masking tape.

-In the pictures below you can see I put the kibbles inside paper balls first, then stuffed the rolls with paper balls and finally gift wrapped the whole thing with covers from a magazine.
+In the pictures below you can see I put the kibble inside paper balls first, then stuffed the rolls with paper balls and finally gift wrapped the whole thing with covers from a magazine.

 If you have lots of empty rolls and a bigger box, you can put several layers of rolls into the box to give your dog more challenge.

-It took Miki about 15-20 minutes to get all the kibbles out.
+It took Miki about 15-20 minutes to get all the kibble out.

 [![](https://dl.dropboxusercontent.com/sh/ea1wtnz7z734o12/AACaG3vAW-ZZbHyz6MTpxvZLa/aktivointi/paperirullien-hylsyt/DS02988-800px.jpg)](https://dl.dropboxusercontent.com/sh/ea1wtnz7z734o12/AADFRy3kTDvL51HYoBXCHT7na/aktivointi/paperirullien-hylsyt/DS02988.jpg)